jrtanmoy/product-reviews-website/README.md

-# Getting Started with Create React App
+# Product Reviews

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+* About Product Review
+* React Router used
+* Apply Recharts
+* Apply fontAwesomeIcon for ratting
 ## Available Scripts

 In the project directory, you can run: